carpentries/instructor-training/_episodes/09-eia.md

 **When Instructors have stereotypes about learners**, this may lead them to:
     - call attention to differences unnecessarily
     - give more or less attention to certain learners
-    - respond to questions with a different tone for certain learners **When learners experience stereotypes about them**, they may:
+    - respond to questions differently for certain learners **When learners experience stereotypes about themselves**, they may:
     - develop a fixed mindset about aspects of their own capability
     - experience increased cognitive load when reminded about a stereotype, interfering with the learning process.
 This is known as *stereotype threat*.